 What to do if you don't own a milk frother

 That being said, if you don't own one and don't plan on buying one, a good alternative is to use a mason jar.
-Pour the milk into a large jar, shake it vigorously, and then microwave for 30-60 seconds.
+Pour the milk into a large jar, shake it vigorously, and then microwave it for 30-60 seconds.
 The foam won't be quite as fine and velvety as what you get with a frother, but still SO much better than regular steamed milk.

 Make a decaf chai latte